bdaenen/Mad-Science-Bro/README.md

 =================

 ### Introduction
 This is an entry to https://itch.io/jam/js48-1 made with [Phaser](http://phaser.io/).
 Our (me and  [RustiSub](https://github.com/RustiSub)) submission can be found at https://itch.io/jam/js48-1/rate/39200.
-The design, all code and all assets were created in under 48 hours.
+The design, all game-specific code and all assets were created in under 48 hours.
 **The code is far from clean for obvious reasons :)**

 ### Building locally